Bring a large pot (10+ liters volume) half-filled with water to a boil

 Congratulations, you've probably made the best tomato sauce from completely fresh San Marzano tomatoes yourself!
 Enjoy it with delicious, homemade pizza or fresh, homemade gnocchi!

-Tip: Due to the sieving, this tomato sauce is quite elaborate.
+Tip: Passing this tomato sauce through a sieve is quite elaborate.
 So, make a larger batch right away and preserve most of it in canning jars.
 Every time you would use a canned tomato sauce, you can now look forward to the world's best, homemade San Marzano tomato sauce!

 Swipe, Match, Cook.
 The Rocely MealMatcher helps groups settle food debates instantly.